otroboe/coding-test-backend/README.md

 ## Running the app

-It will start the app on http://localhost:3000
+- It will start the app on http://localhost:3000.
+- A playground is available on http://localhost:3000/graphql to try it out.

 ```bash
 # development